eldadmamo/Alxminiapp/Client/README.md

-# Hulemekina - Car Dealership Platform (Client)
+# Car Dealership Platform (Client)

-Hulemekina is a car-buying platform designed to provide users with a seamless experience to search, browse, and interact with trusted car listings from verified dealers and private sellers.
+Car-buying platform designed to provide users with a seamless experience to search, browse, and interact with trusted car listings from verified dealers and private sellers.

 ## Features